solo-io/gloo/docs/cmd/securityscanutils/README.md

 ### Outputs
 The outputs of a trivy scan are the following:
 `_output/scans/gloo/markdown_results` - a folder which has scans for each image of each version of gloo that was scanned.
-The scan results are in markdown format and are uploaded to a google cloud bucket, which we later pull from during docs generation (which happens on merges to `master`), to generate a human-readable markdown security scans document, which we [display in our docs](https://docs.solo.io/gloo-edge/master/reference/security-updates/open_source/).
+The scan results are in markdown format and are uploaded to a google cloud bucket, which we later pull from during docs generation (which happens on merges to `main`), to generate a human-readable markdown security scans document, which we [display in our docs](https://docs.solo.io/gloo-edge/main/reference/security-updates/open_source/).